Inside: Ways to determine if you have a tired baby and how to help your baby sleep.

 If baby hasn’t napped well in the morning, move up the afternoon nap.

-Babies newborn to 2 months or so shouldn’t be up much longer than an hour before you put them down again for a nap.
+Babies newborn to 2 months or so shouldn’t be up much longer than an hour and a bit before you put them down again for a nap.
 Babies 6 months and under shouldn’t be up more than around 2 hours before going back down for a nap unless it’s the late evening and bedtime is coming soon.

 Sounds crazy?
 It’s not.
 Check out my sample routines here.